 Emotional and Psychological Health Benefits of Jasmine

-Scientists have identified several active compounds in Jasmine, which promote vascular health, and aid heart function.
-The phenolics in jasmine help the body to detoxify.
+Scientists have identified several active compounds in Jasmine, which promote vascular health and aid heart function.
+The phenolics in jasmine help the body detoxify.
 Jasminum sambac has many medicinal properties and its leaf extract was found to be very effective against Alternaria sp. which causes foot infection in cancer patients.
 Jasminum sambac was one of the 16 plants tested, whose extracts showed significant antiproliferative activity (prevents retards the spread of malignant cells into surrounding tissues).
-The flower extract was found to be anti viral, especially against herpes simplex viruses.
+The flower extract was found to be anti-viral, especially against herpes simplex viruses.
 Studies report that jasmine brought about a significant reduction in serum prolactum (a hormone released by the pituitary gland).

 Jasmine Home Remedies